History of Rakhine: Mrauk U

 The Mahamuni Buddha Image, which is now in Mandalay, was cast and venerated 15 miles from Mrauk U where another Mahamuni Buddha Image flanked by two other Buddha images.
-Mrauk U can be easily reached via Sittwe, the capital of Rakhine State.
-From Yangon there are daily flights to Sittwe and there are small private boats as well as larger public boats plying through the Kaladan river to Mrauk U. It is only 45 miles from Sittwe and the seacoast.
 To the east of the old city is the famous Kispanadi stream and far away the Lemro river.
 The city area used to have a network of canals.
 Mrauk U maintains a small archaeological Museum near Palace site, which is right in the centre of town.
 As a prominent capital Mrauk U was carefully built in a strategic location by levelling three small hills.
 The pagodas are strategically located on hilltops and serve as fortresses; indeed they are once used as such in times of enemy intrusion.
 There are moats, artificial lakes and canals and the whole area could be flooded to deter or repulse attackers.
 There are innumerable pagodas and Buddha images around the old city and the surrounding hills.
 While some are still being used as places of worship today, others are in ruins, some of which are now being restored to their original splendor.

 The city eventually reached a size of 160,000 in the early 17th century.
 Mrauk U served as the capital of the Mrauk U kingdom and its 49 kings until the conquest of the kingdom by the Burmese Konbaung dynasty in 1784.